FIFA World Cup: Expansion to 24 and 32 teams

-The tournament was expanded to 24 teams in 1982, and then to 32 in 1998, allowing more teams from Africa, Asia and North America to take part.
-Since then, teams from these regions have enjoyed more success, with several having reached the quarter-finals: Mexico, quarter-finalists in 1986; Cameroon, quarter-finalists in 1990; South Korea, finishing in fourth place in 2002; Senegal, along with USA, both quarter-finalists in 2002; Ghana, quarter-finalists in 2010; Costa Rica, quarter-finalists in 2014; and Morocco, finishing in fourth place in 2022.
-European and South American teams continue to dominate, e.g., the quarter-finalists in 1994, 1998, 2006 and 2018 were all from Europe or South America and so were the finalists of all tournaments so far.
+The tournament was expanded to 24 teams in 1982 and then to 32 in 1998, allowing more teams from Africa, Asia, and North America to take part.
+Since then, teams from these regions have enjoyed more success, several having reached the quarter-finals: Mexico, quarter-finalists in 1986; Cameroon, quarter-finalists in 1990; South Korea, finishing in fourth place in 2002; Senegal and USA, both quarter-finalists in 2002; Ghana, quarter-finalists in 2010; Costa Rica, quarter-finalists in 2014; and Morocco, finishing in fourth place in 2022.
+European and South American teams continue to dominate; e.g., the quarter-finalists in 1994, 1998, 2006, and 2018 were all from Europe or South America, as the finalists of all tournaments have been.

 Two hundred teams entered the 2002 FIFA World Cup qualification rounds.
-198 nations attempted to qualify for the 2006 FIFA World Cup.
+For the 2006 FIFA World Cup, 198 nations attempted to qualify.
 A record 204 countries entered qualification for the 2010 FIFA World Cup.

 Expansion to 48 teams

 In October 2013, Sepp Blatter spoke of guaranteeing the Caribbean Football Union's region a position in the World Cup.
 In the edition of 25 October 2013 of the FIFA Weekly Blatter wrote that: "From a purely sporting perspective, I would like to see globalisation finally taken seriously, and the African and Asian national associations accorded the status they deserve at the FIFA World Cup.
 It cannot be that the European and South American confederations lay claim to the majority of the berths at the World Cup."
 Those two remarks suggested to commentators that Blatter could be putting himself forward for re-election to the FIFA Presidency.

 Following the magazine's publication, Blatter's would-be opponent for the FIFA Presidency, UEFA President Michel Platini, responded that he intended to extend the World Cup to 40 national associations, increasing the number of participants by eight.
 Platini said that he would allocate an additional berth to UEFA, two each to the Asian Football Confederation and the Confederation of African Football, two shared between CONCACAF and CONMEBOL, and a guaranteed place for the Oceania Football Confederation.
 Platini was clear about why he wanted to expand the World Cup.
 He said: "[The World Cup is] not based on the quality of the teams because you don't have the best 32 at the World Cup ... but it's a good compromise. ...
 It's a political matter so why not have more Africans?
 The competition is to bring all the people of all the world.
 If you don't give the possibility to participate, they don't improve."
 In October 2016, FIFA president Gianni Infantino stated his support for a 48-team World Cup in 2026.
-On 10 January 2017, FIFA confirmed the 2026 World Cup will have 48 finalist teams.
+On 10 January 2017, FIFA confirmed the 2026 World Cup would have 48 finalist teams.